 Frustration, fear and anxiety remain.
 Young people at the ’MockCOP26’ virtual meeting in 2020 called on ‘each country [to] provide necessary funding for child-friendly mental health services’ which directly targets eco-anxiety.

-Ahead of the COP26 conference in November 2021, Force of Nature is determined to have the voices of young people heard.
+At the COP26 conference in November, Force of Nature is determined to have the voices of young people heard.

 “We don’t have access to Boris Johnson,” says Hanson.